Isaacmeade13/event-togs/README.md

 ## 🏆 CONGRATULATIONS! 🏆

 You've completed not just a cipher challenge but also your first programming task!
-The URL will reveal the final password location.
+The URL will reveal the next step.

 Good luck, and may the best code breaker win! 🎮🔐🎯